Eufemia Cullamat

 Eufemia Campos Cullamat (born August 13, 1960), also known as Ka Femia, is a Filipina farmer, activist, and politician.
 She was a member of the Philippine House of Representatives for the 18th Congress under the Bayan Muna party-list group.
 She is the second Manobo to serve in Congress after former Cotabato Representative Nancy Catamco.

 As a tribal leader and activist, she has been active in movements to fight for the rights of indigenous peoples in the Philippines since the 1980s.
 She was chair of Lumad organization Kahugpungan sa Lumadnong Organisasyon sa Caraga (Kasalo Caraga).

+On December 4, 2024, Cullamat and 74 others filed the second impeachment complaint against Vice President Sara Duterte, submitting one article of impeachment: betrayal of public trust.

 Biography

-Cullamat is a member of the Manobo people from the mountains of Barangay Diatagon in Lianga, Surigao del Sur.
+Cullamat was born on August 13, 1960 in Lianga, Surigao del Sur.
+She is a member of the Manobo people from the mountains of Barangay Diatagon of Lianga.
 She has been active in movements to fight for the rights of indigenous peoples in the Philippines since the 1980s.

 She was a community development worker at the Tribal Filipino Program of Surigao del Sur (TRIFPSS).

 She helped found Malahutayong Pakigbisog Alang sa Sumusunod (MAPASU) in 1996 and served as one of its council members.
 She was also chair of Lumad organization Kasalo Caraga.